 - Chipotle chili powder: If you don't have chipotle chili powder you can add ½ teaspoon chili powder instead and add ¼ teaspoon smoked paprika if you have it.

-- Hot sauce: I absolutely love Aardvark hot sauce and think it goes so well in here because it has a very garlicky flavor without as much salt as most hot sauce.
-You can definitely decrease or omit the hot sauce depending on your preferences.
+- Hot sauce: You can decrease or omit the hot sauce depending on your preferences.

 - Storage: Refrigerate the filling in a closed container for 3-4 days.
 For best quality, I recommend assembling the quesadillas as you are ready to make them instead of making them all at once.